Winter Trails

 CPF’s winter trails are multi-use trails enjoyed by cross-country skiers, snowshoers, dogwalkers, fat tire bikers, and in the case of the South Trail, snowmobilers.
 By following these few rules of winter trail etiquette, we can improve the experience for everyone.

-We know that we can’t keep the dogs out of the ski tracks entirely, but if we humans can do our part, it helps!
-As is the case in all seasons, we ask that you leash your dog when using CPF trails and please clean up after your pets.
+3) Try your best to keep your dogs out of the ski tracks.
+As in the case in all seasons, we ask that you leash your dog when using CPF trails and please clean up after your pets.
 Please remove all used waste bags from the trail and parking area.
 CPF properties are carry-in, carry-out.

 Safe Winter Recreation Guidelines